 None of these documentaries are about meditation.
 They helped inspire me to be more curious, which was a key ingredient that helped me get started with meditation.

-2. Gaining knowledge with a few good books.
+2. Gaining knowledge and getting started with meditation with a few good books.

 The good news is there is no shortage of books available that talk about meditation and mindfulness practices.
 Here is what I recommend.